seanmayer/mern-example-project/README.md

 - To note: React does have some protective measures in place for XSS

 ## Deployment
+Frontend - Used dotenv to store environment variables.

-Nodemon is used as tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory detected.
+Backend - Nodemon is used as tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory detected.